 You are using an outdated browser.
 Please upgrade to a more recent browser for a better experience.

-There are many moving parts of a digital event, and if you’re beginning to plan one, one of the first things you’ll need to tackle is how you will host the event.
+There are many moving parts of a virtual event, and if you’re beginning to plan one, one of the first things you’ll need to tackle is how you will host the event.

-Just like choosing the venue that’s best suited for your in-person event, you’ll need to decide where to host your digital event and how your audience will experience your event content.
+Just like choosing the venue that’s best suited for your in-person event, you’ll need to decide where to host your virtual event and how your audience will experience your event content.

 Your digital experience is your event venue.
-As you navigate options, those decisions will likely bring up an important question: what is the difference between broadcasting and digital event software?
+As you navigate options, those decisions will likely bring up an important question: what is the difference between broadcasting and virtual event software?

 Simply put, broadcasting is the method of getting your video distributed to your audience — it’s the pipe that gets your video content to your attendees.
 That word is more traditionally associated with television, but for events it might mean anything from video hosting, video conferencing, webcasting, or digital streaming.